Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Noise estimates

 In order to minimize thermal noise, the final suspension stage---consisting of the penultimate mass (PUM), the test mass, and the fibers or ribbons between them---is monolithic; for the \SI{1}{\um} technology, the material is room-temperature fused silica, and for \SI{2}{\um} technology, the material is cryogenic silicon.
 The top two masses, called the top mass and the antepenultimate mass (APM), are room-temperature maraging steel for both wavelengths.
 In order to lower the vertical suspension resonances, the top three stages are suspended by steel wires from steel blade springs attached to the stage above.

 In order to further reduce the resonances, the test masses are suspended by a final set of blade springs attached to the PUM made from the same material as the PUM and test mass.
+One concept for the design of this final stage is shown in the right panel of \cref{fig:suspensions}.
 The stress and spring constant of the blade can be calculated with beam theory~\cite{Gere-Timoshenko1997} by approximating it as a rectangular cantilever of length $\ell$, width $w$, and thickness $h$.
-The maximum stress $\sigma_\mr{max}\propto \ell/wh^2$ occurs at the clamp, and the spring constant $k\propto wh^3/\ell^3$ is the ratio of the load suspended by the blade to its maximum deflection at the tip.
+The maximum stress $\sigma_\text{max}\propto \ell/wh^2$ occurs at the clamp, and the spring constant $k\propto wh^3/\ell^3$ is the ratio of the load suspended by the blade to its maximum deflection at the tip.
 The blade dimensions should be chosen to minimize $k$ while keeping the maximum stress below a safety factor of the breaking stress of the blade.

-For the \SI{1}{\um} technology, as with LIGO, the silica test mass is suspended from the PUM by four silica fibers welded to the test mass~\cite{AstonBarton2012}; in Cosmic Explorer they are welded at the top to the blade springs while in LIGO they are welded directly to the PUM.
-The contribution of the loss angle $\phi$ to the imaginary part of the horizontal spring constant $\im k\propto \phi/D$ is reduced by the dilution factor $D\propto I^{-1/2}$, where $I$ is the cross-sectional area moment of inertia of the fiber or ribbon~\cite{Saulson1990, GretarssonHarry2000, Gonzalez2000}.
+For the \SI{1}{\um} technology, as with LIGO, the silica test mass is suspended from the PUM by four silica fibers welded to the test mass~\cite{2012CQGra..29w5004A}; in Cosmic Explorer they are welded at the top to the blade springs while in LIGO they are welded directly to the PUM.
+The contribution of the loss angle $\phi$ to the imaginary part of the horizontal spring constant $\im k\propto \phi/D$ is reduced by the dilution factor $D\propto I^{-1/2}$, where $I$ is the cross-sectional area moment of inertia of the fiber or ribbon~\cite{1990PhRvD..42.2437S, 2000PhLA..270..108G, 2000CQGra..17.4409G}.
 Since $I\propto r^4$ for a fiber of radius $r$, it is advantageous to make the radius as small as the breaking stress of the fiber allows.
 Maximizing the stress in the fiber in this way has the added benefit of reducing the contribution of the fiber to the vertical spring constant and increasing the frequency of the first violin mode, which is proportional to $\sigma^{1/2}$.

 The thermoelastic noise of the fiber has two contributions: one from thermal expansion and one from the temperature dependence of the Young modulus.
 These two contributions cancel when the fiber stress is appropriately chosen.
-Thus, a tapered fiber is used with a larger radius at the ends (where the most bending, and therefore the most loss, occurs) chosen to give the stress necessary to cancel the thermoelastic noise, and a smaller radius along the length of the fiber chosen to maximize the stress~\cite{AstonBarton2012}.
+Thus, a tapered fiber is used with a larger radius at the ends (where the most bending, and therefore the most loss, occurs) chosen to give the stress necessary to cancel the thermoelastic noise, and a smaller radius along the length of the fiber chosen to maximize the stress~\cite{2012CQGra..29w5004A}.